GoClipse/goclipse/documentation/Installation.md

  1. Select the `LANG_IDE_NAME` feature, and complete the wizard.
   * LANG_IDE_NAME dependencies such as CDT will automatically be added during installation.
  1. Restart Eclipse.
 After that take a look at the setup section in the [User Guide](UserGuide.md#user-guide).
+ 1. Restart Eclipse.
+ 1. For initial setup, follow the instructions at the configuration section in the [User Guide](UserGuide.md#configuration).
+It is recommended you read the rest of the guide too.

 #### Updating:
 If you already have LANG_IDE_NAME installed, and want to update it to a newer release, click `Help -> Check for Updates...`.